-- .1 Material shall be of aluminum alloy extrusion and supplied only through a builder approved by the J/30 Class Association. - .2 Length from tip to tip of the pole shall not exceed 3810 mm nor when attached to the fitting at the mast, extend more than 3842 mm from the face of the mast. - .3 Bridle is required and the material is not restricted.

-.4 Spinnaker pole end fittings can be of composite material such as the Forespar "ultra" series.
+- .1 Material shall be of either aluminum alloy extrusion or carbon fiber.
+The diameter of the an aluminum spinnaker pole shall not be less than 2 7/8 inches and a carbon fiber spinnaker pole shall have a uniform diameter through out of not be less than 2 1⁄2 inches. - .2 Length from tip to tip of the pole shall not exceed 3810 mm nor when attached to the fitting at the mast, extend more than 3842 mm from the face of the mast. - .3 Spinnaker end fittings can be of aluminum or composite material such as the Forespar "ultra" series.
 A trigger mechanisms for holding the jaws open is not permitted.